- mgibson66

-Family Dependent Visa: Basic Application Requirements When Parents Are in the UK
+Family Dependant Visa: Content Requirements When Parents Are in the UK

-If you are a parent already living in the UK and are looking to bring or continue to stay in the UK with your children, you will need to apply for a family dependent visa.
-Our comprehensive guide will outline the application process and requirements to help you understand and successfully apply for the visa you need.
-If you believe your application needs are complex and would benefit from speaking to our Immigration adviser
+If you are a parent already living in the UK and are looking to bring or continue to live in the UK with your children, you will need to apply for a family dependant visa.
+Our comprehensive guide will outline the process and requirements to help you understand and successfully apply for the visa you need.
+If you believe your needs are complex and would benefit from speaking to our Immigration adviser

 Author Bio:

-Marc specialises in Family Immigration Advice and Citizenship Services, his aim is to help individuals, families and businesses navigate the complex UK Immigration rules and procedures.
-His mission is to ensure those who meet the visa application requirements can be reunited with their families, start their own businesses, or study in the UK.
+Marc specialises in Family Migration Advice and Citizenship Services, his aim is to help individuals, families and businesses navigate the complex UK Immigration rules and procedures.
+His mission is to ensure those who meet the visa requirements can be reunited, start their own businesses, or study in the UK.

 Section Titles: